News from the Excavations

-Notizie degli scavi (internationally released as News from the Excavations) is a 2010 Italian drama film directed by Emidio Greco.
+News from the Excavations (Italian: Notizie degli scavi) is a 2010 Italian drama film directed by Emidio Greco.
 It is based on the novel with the same name written by Franco Lucentini.
 It premiered, out of competition, at the 67th Venice International Film Festival.
 The film was awarded with two Globi D'Oro for best director and for best screenplay.